 Care should be taken when using the AHIMS database to reach conclusions about site prevalence or distribution.
 For example, a lack of sites in a given area should not be seen as evidence that the area was not occupied by Aboriginal people.
 It may simply be an indication that it has not been surveyed, or that the survey was undertaken in areas of poor surface visibility.
 Further to this, care needs to be taken when looking at the classification of sites.
 For example, the decision to classify a site an Open Campsite containing shell rather than a Midden can be a highly subjective exercise, the threshold for which may vary between archaeologists.

-A search was conducted on 19 December, 2013 of the OEH Aboriginal Heritage Information Management System (AHIMS service number 120686) over a 1km zone surrounding the Development Area.
-The search returned three (3) Aboriginal Cultural Heritage sites within the search zone (Figure 4).
-A further search of Everick's Cultural Heritage Database returned a further two (2) Aboriginal Heritage sites (Figure 4).
+A search was conducted on 19 December, 2013 of the OEH Aboriginal Heritage Information Management System (AHIMS service number 120690) over a one kilometre zone surrounding the Development Area.
+The search returned nine (9) Aboriginal Cultural Heritage sites within the search zone (Figure 4).
+A further search of Everick's Cultural Heritage Database (including regional AHIMS registered sites) returned a further four (4) Aboriginal Heritage sites within 1.5km of the Development Area (Figure 4).
 A description of the Sites has been provided in Table 2.
-Only one of the registered sites (29-2-0243) is located in an easement near the Tamworth Sports Dome, close to (but not within) the western boundary of the Development Area (Figure 4).
+No sites were located within the Development Area (Figure 4).